novacrazy/scriptor/README.md

 ##SourceScript

-A SourceScript is a specialization of Script that can handle direct compilation from source code provided to it in the form of a string or a Referee that returns a string when `.value()` is called.
+A SourceScript is a specialization of Script that can handle direct compilation from source code provided to it in the form of a string or a Reference that returns a string when `.value()` is called.

 **NOTE**: All normal functions from [Script](#script) are inherited and work the exact same.
 The only function changed is `.load`.

-If the source code given to a SourceScript is a Referee, the SourceScript can 'watch' that Referee similarly to how a Script watches a file.
-When the Referee becomes invalidated, so does the SourceScript, and will recompile and reevaluate with the most recent code given to it by the Referee.
+If the source code given to a SourceScript is a Reference, the SourceScript can 'watch' that Reference similarly to how a Script watches a file.
+When the Reference becomes invalidated, so does the SourceScript, and will recompile and reevaluate with the most recent code given to it by the Reference.

 This is particularly useful for loading code of some sort that is not JavaScript and needs an additional step of compilation by some other system.
 Like JSX, CoffeeScript, etc.

-Using Referee.transform and Referee.join, it should be possible to manipulate code in any way needed before giving it to the SourceScript, and it will STILL re-evaluate when needed as all changes propegate through the Referees and into the SourceScript.
+Using Reference.transform and Reference.join, it should be possible to manipulate code in any way needed before giving it to the SourceScript, and it will STILL re-evaluate when needed as all changes propegate through the References and into the SourceScript.

-#####`new Script(src? : string|Referee, parent? : Module)` -> `SourceScript`
+#####`new Script(src? : string|Reference, parent? : Module)` -> `SourceScript`

 Create a new SourceScript and optionally called `.load` with the `src` provided.

 <hr>

-#####`.load(src? : string|Referee, watch? : boolean)` -> `SourceScript`
+#####`.load(src? : string|Reference, watch? : boolean)` -> `SourceScript`

-Marks the SourceScript to draw the source code from a new source, be it a static string or a Referee.
+Marks the SourceScript to draw the source code from a new source, be it a static string or a Reference.

 Due to the lazy evaluation, it will not be compiled/evaluated until it is next needed.

-If `watch` is true and `src` is a Referee, the SourceScript will watch for changes of that Referee and recompile/re-evaluate the script as necessary.
+If `watch` is true and `src` is a Reference, the SourceScript will watch for changes of that Reference and recompile/re-evaluate the script as necessary.

 `watch` defaults to true.
 If `src` is a string, `watch` has no effect.